zgulde/personal-site/content/post/installing-galliumos.md

 the white scare screen again.
 Don't worry, just hit `ctrl + l` to boot into gallium.
 You'll see a blank screen for a second, and then gallium's loading screen!
 From here you can log in with the username and password you setup in the install process and start exploring your new os.
+Change the colorschemes, [copy over your config files](https://github.com/zgulde/dotfiles), or [make your capslock (or search) key do something useful](/post/make-capslock-useful/).

 ## Sources and Handy Links